-Through the pandemic, opportunities for parent involvement on and off campus have been limited.
-Our school site council meetings, led by our school Administrative team, provide families with a deep look into school operations and rely on their feedback to make crucial decisions for the entire campus.
-Cafecito with Mrs. Hernandez, an informal town hall-type meeting in which families can ask our principal questions, has also become a vital part of our family involvement at KIPP Iluminar.
+Through post-pandemic, opportunities for parent involvement on and off campus have been limited but are becoming available again.
+Our Cafecitos meetings, led by our school Administrative team, provide families with a deep look into school operations and rely on their feedback to make crucial decisions for the entire campus.
+Cafecito with Mrs. Hernandez, an informal virtual meeting, in which families can ask our principal questions, has also become a vital part of our family involvement at KIPP Illuminar.

 We are committed to working with families to provide the targeted strategies and resources that will best help families to support their child at home to reach their end of year goals.
-We look forward to re-launching our Family Workshops with individualized focus, all geared towards providing information and resources to families to help their children continue to learn outside of the classroom.
+We partner with community organizations that provide information and resources to families to help their children continue to learn outside of the classroom.
+This year we have partnered with PBS Kids.
+They are providing monthly workshops to interested families.
 Additionally, we hold three mandatory family meetings throughout the year called Achievement Afternoons that are specifically tailored to the needs of each grade level and how families can support their innovators at home.

-For more information related to these and other parental involvement opportunities, please contact our Family Engagement Lead, Rachel Cashmere, at rcashmere@kippsocal.org.
+For more information related to these and other parental involvement opportunities, please contact our Family Engagement Lead, Sofia Carrasco, at scarrasco@kippsocal.org.

-2020-21 Chronic Absenteeism by Student Group
+2021-22 Chronic Absenteeism by Student Group

 Student Group Cumulative Enrollment Chronic Absenteeism Eligible Enrollment Chronic Absenteeism Count Chronic Absenteeism Rate

-All Students 587 585 40 6.8
+All Students 581 570 144 25.3

-Female 297 297 18 6.1
+Female 317 309 75 24.3

-Male 290 288 22 7.6
+Male 264 261 69 26.4

 American Indian or Alaska Native 0 0 0 0.0

-Asian 1 1 0 0.0
+Asian 2 2 1 50.0

 Black or African American 2 2 0 0.0

 Filipino 0 0 0 0.0

-Hispanic or Latino 575 573 40 7.0
+Hispanic or Latino 571 561 141 25.1

 Native Hawaiian or Pacific Islander 0 0 0 0.0

 Two or More Races 0 0 0 0.0

-White 3 3 0 0.0
+White 3 2 1 50.0

-English Learners 145 145 16 11.0
+English Learners 150 148 41 27.7

-Foster Youth 4 4 0 0.0
+Foster Youth 2 2 1 50.0

-Homeless 11 11 5 45.5
+Homeless 8 8 2 25.0

-Socioeconomically Disadvantaged 329 329 29 8.8
+Socioeconomically Disadvantaged 490 484 126 26.0

 Students Receiving Migrant Education Services 0 0 0 0.0

-Students with Disabilities 82 82 9 11.0
+Students with Disabilities 83 81 22 27.2